 TIP: Sounds familiar so far?
-If you’re having trouble measuring performance and tracking goals and projects, Waydev can help.
+If you’re having trouble measuring performance and tracking engineering goals and OKRs, Waydev can help.
 Our tool automatically analyzes codebase, PRs, and tickets to get a fast view into how your team is REALLY doing and what they need.
 Save up to one day every week.
-Try Waydev for FREE.

 You don’t need a study to tell you that great managers contribute to both team and company success, nor that the wrong person would negatively impact productivity and quality of work—but there’s a ton of them out there.

 And we all know that managing roles vary from team to team.
 So how can one become a great manager that their team needs?

 For starters, it isn’t just about being good at telling people what to do.
 It turns out, effective managers aren’t mind-bending wizards—they’re just really good at a few things.

 Starting with …

 Lines of code are an inaccurate one since contributions in software take on various forms.
 Based on this, Waydev created metrics such as Impact, for example, to measure the significance of code changes with respect to software engineering nuances.